Skip to main content

 Method of Participation

-For successful completion of this activity, awarding of credits and to receive a certificate, individuals are required to participate in the entire activity session and complete an attestation form, outcome survey and an evaluation form.
+For successful completion of this activity, awarding of credits and to receive a certificate, individuals are required to participate in the entire activity and complete an attestation form, outcome survey and an evaluation form.
 Certificates will be e-mailed out within two weeks.

 Accreditation and Designation Statements